"

 The Creative Process: The Five Stages of Creativity

 The previous section defined creativity, innovation, and invention, and provided examples.
-You might think of creativity as raw; innovation as transforming creativity into a functional purpose, often meant to eradicate a pain point or to fulfill a need; and invention as a creation that leaves a lasting impact.
+You might think of creativity as raw ideas; innovation as transforming creativity into a functional purpose, often meant to eradicate a pain point or to fulfill a need; and invention as a creation that leaves a lasting impact.
 In this section, you will learn about processes designed to help you apply knowledge from the previous section.

 Raw creativity and an affinity for lateral thinking may be innate, but creative people must refine these skills in order to become masters in their respective fields.
 They practice in order to apply their skills readily and consistently, and to integrate them with other thought processes and emotions.
 Anyone can improve in creative efforts with practice.
-For our purposes, practice is a model for applied creativity that is derived from an entrepreneurial approach.
+For our purposes, the creative process is a model for applied creativity that is derived from an entrepreneurial approach.
 It requires:

 1. Preparation